amabelster/datasciencecoursera/README.md

 The following step in the data processing is to use descriptive names for the activities in the data set.
 The script does this by converting the **activity** variable to factor, and using the labels read from the file **activity_labels.txt** to label the levels of the factor variable.

 After that the script modifies the names of the measurements in the data set to make them more descriptive, using gsub and regular expressions.
 I have chosen to write variable names with lower case letters and words separated with dots.
-I think that the names are very readable in this form, and recently discovered that it is the naming convention used at [Google](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).
+I have always thought that the names are very readable in this form, and recently I discovered that it is the naming convention used at [Google](https://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).
 The cleaning process follows these steps:

 * Remove punctuation (dashes and parenthesis).
 * Replace the prefixes "t" and "f" by "time." and "freq.", respectively.